Peabo83/Valheim-Server-Web-GUI/README.md

 This will open your sudo file, add the following line at the bottom:

 ```
+# Valheim web server commands
+www-data ALL = (root) NOPASSWD: /bin/systemctl restart valheimserver.service
+www-data ALL = (root) NOPASSWD: /bin/systemctl start valheimserver.service
+www-data ALL = (root) NOPASSWD: /bin/systemctl stop valheimserver.service
-www-data                ALL=(ALL) NOPASSWD: ALL
+www-data ALL = (root) NOPASSWD: /bin/cp -R /home/steam/.config/unity3d/IronGate/Valheim/worlds/* /var/www/html/download/
 ```

-The above entry requires revision for security purposes.

-Then hit CTRL+X to exit VI, you will be prompted to save, so press Y and then Enter.
-VI will then ask where to save a .tmp file, just hit Enter again.
+Then hit <kbd>CTRL</kbd> + <kbd>X</kbd> to exit VI, you will be prompted to save, so press <kbd>Y</kbd> and then <kbd>Enter</kbd>.
+VI will then ask where to save a .tmp file, just hit <kbd>Enter</kbd> again.
 After you save the .tmp visudo will check the file for errors, if there are none it will push the content to the live file automatically.

 6) Optional - Enable the CFG Editor.
 Using your preferred text editor open /var/www/VSW-GUI-CONFIG and toggle the value of $cfg_editor from false to true, as so: